 The lyrics to the finished song follow the story quite accurately, at least through the eyes of Lennon who desired to slant the events in a humorous vein but with the flavor of hypocrisy.
 The elephants were mentioned, as well as the presence of his mother who came along “in case of accidents.”
 John's statement about the death of the tiger being 'life destructive' was depicted as coming from “the children” asking if “to kill was not a sin,” along with the mother's reply related as “not when he looked so fierce,” Yoko Ono playing the part of Nancy Cooke de Herrera in the recording.
 The only fictional departure from the actual story is the throwback reference to comic books that John undoubtedly enjoyed during his childhood in the late 50's and early 60's.
 "Captain Marvel - The World's Mightiest Mortal," as these comic books refered to this character, enter John's lyrics to have “zapped him right between the eyes.”
 This American comic book reference to someone 'zapping' someone was something that John thought to be humorous, so he added it into the story as a sly inside joke, emphatically repeated afterwards as “ZZZZAP!"

 This whole event in India apparently also reminded John of the "continuing story" Saturday morning film serials he grew up with, which featured heroes such as Buck Rogers, The Phantom and Flash Gordon.
 Therefore, he insisted on including this moniker within the title of his song, as well as the phrase "all the children sing" to introduce the choruses of the song.
-The childhood theme was even reflected on John's original lyric sheet for the song, which included the slightly different line "Our hero's elephants were taken by surprise" and the curious legend at the top of the page which read: "Band (Water Melen), children!"
+The childhood theme was even reflected on John's original lyric sheet for the song, which was indicated as #6 of the compositions he wrote in India, this sheet including the slightly different line "Our hero's elephants were taken by surprise" and the curious legend at the top of the page which read: "Band (Water Melen), children!"

 As for the melody used in the song, John unconsciously borrowed from the classic 1930's standard “Stay As Sweet As You Are,” as recorded by many artists such as Ray Noble, Lanny Ross and Nat King Cole.
 The melody line of the chorus of both songs are noticeably similar, right down to the lowering of the key as the same melody line is repeated in each chorus.
 John also took to borrowing melodic ideas from other songs he himself had written, such as "Lucy In The Sky With Diamonds" with its slowed tempo mellow verses and high energy sing-a-long choruses, transitioned by three simple drum beats from Ringo.
 John also mimicked a melody line used in his song "I'm So Tired," which coincidentally was recorded at the same session as "Bungalow Bill."
 This is evidenced in the verses of each song, the "I'm So Tired" lyrics being "and curse Sir Walter Raleigh, he was such a stupid git" while the "Bungalow Bill" lyrics are "so Captain Marvel zapped him right between the eyes."
 They literally can be sung interchangeably.